slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 Selina coughed and clutched her chest.
 Her fits were minor asthma leftover from her childhood.
 "So annyoing..."

 "Heart problems maybe, not dangerous at all."
 I smiled at her, "let's be honest, who doesn't have problems with their heart?
 My mom is no exception."
-I said casually.
+I said forcing a smile.

 "Oh my god is your mom ok?
 I don't know anything about your mom."

-"She's fine, my dad says it's something small ((would he say benign?)).
-Nothing to be worried about. ((why mention it then?))"
+"She's fine, my dad says it's something small.
+Nothing to be worried about."

 "You're dumping a lot of stuff on me tonight I don't know if I can mentally take it."

-I looked around aimlessly.
 People worked away on their computers.
 Some were laughing, others sulking in their conversations.

 "You see Gala at all?"